-Please click on your nearest branch for local drop off points.
+We have 8 branches around the country which cover all of NZ.
+Please click on your nearest branch on the side tab to find your local drop off points.

 Hi, I am the Auckland Co-ordinator as well as the Chairperson of Foster Hope which I started in 2010.
 I grew up in South Africa where my mum taught me the importance of helping others less fortunate.